eosnetworkfoundation/evm-public-docs/cloud/README.md

 Notifications | Event Handler

 The web apps are all deployed the exact same way with the exact same components, so their architecture will be described once.

+## Architecture
+This document will start from the EOS EVM core software and work outwards to the public endpoints.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.